volcengine/verl/recipe/agentlightning/README.md

 ## Running the Example

 1. Prepare the dataset: download from [here](https://drive.google.com/file/d/1oi9J1jZP9TyM35L85CL3qeGWl2jqlnL6/view) and unzip it to the `data` folder.
+It's basically a [Spider V1](https://yale-lily.github.io/spider) dataset converted to Parquet format.
+The dataset contains about 8000 training samples and about 2000 test samples, from which we sampled 500 samples for evaluation.
    ```bash
    pip install gdown
    gdown --fuzzy https://drive.google.com/file/d/1oi9J1jZP9TyM35L85CL3qeGWl2jqlnL6/view